destindicken-netizen/test/README.md

 -
  ## Setup
 To setup this project in your local machine.
-- clone this using `git clone https://github.com/BrianMwevi/pataKeja.git`
+- clone this using
-- navigate to project directory `cd pataKeja`
+- navigate to project directory `cd keja-jiji`

 ### Known bugs
-Currently there's no known bugs, but if you catch any open an issue: [here](https://github.com/BrianMwevi/pataKeja/issues/new)
+Currently there's no known bugs, but if you catch any open an issue: [here]

 Or if you would like to contribute;